 Does your loved one snore loudly and continually?
 Snoring that occurs even occasionally can be an indication of something more serious.
 In fact, a snoring bed partner isn’t just keeping you from a restful night of sleep.
 They could be experiencing sleep apnea, a sleep disorder that needs the attention of a sleep medicine professional in State College.

-Sleep apnea is a serious conditions that carries with it serious complications, such as:
+Sleep apnea is a serious condition that carries with the risk for severe complications, such as:

 In addition, here are some risk factors for sleep apnea:

 Did you know that you can receive sleep apnea therapy from your State College family dentist?
 Dr. Marks offers sleep apnea therapy that’s comfortable and that provides relief from snoring so you can get the rest you need.
 A simple oral appliance positions the bottom jaw forward, opening the airway and repositioning the tongue.
 Not only will you feel rested and rejuvenated in the morning, your loved one will too!